ebebbington/copytube/src/copytube/README.md

 ## Debugbar

+I believe this may reduce performance slightly?
+It isn't much, but if we want to be as fast as possible, then it is a problem

 This is setup, so it should just be enabled by default when you go to a page.
 If there's anything problems:

 -   Try reinstall it